maxvol/SceneKitDSL/README.md

 See demo project DSLSceneGame (https://github.com/maxvol/DSLSceneGame) for reference.

-Build scene in a structured way
+Build scene in a hierarchically structured way
 ```swift
 scene.rootNode.apply {
     // create and add a camera to the scene